 - 1. Understand and critique the principles behind the teaching of language skills and elements - 2.
 Gain awareness about some of the prominent methods and approaches to language teaching - 3.
 Introduce key terms of testing, evaluation and assessment - 4.
-Develop the basic language skills of listening, speaking, reading and writing the study of English at higher levels.
+Develop the basic language skills of listening, speaking, reading and writing - 5.
+Attain high proficiency in English to help them in their study of other subjects as well as in the study of English at higher levels.

-2. Speak a language clearly, and in a way that will be understood by listeners.
-3. Introduces the fundamental theories, principles, practices, and policies of Teaching English as a Second or Foreign Language

-4. Prospective teachers will develop a personalized teaching philosophy while learning to identify how their attitudes, assumptions, and beliefs impact their interaction with students.
+- 1. Should be able to read and understand what is conveyed in a piece of writing. - 2.
+Speak a language clearly, and in a way that will be understood by listeners. - 3.
+Introduces the fundamental theories, principles, practices, and policies of Teaching English as a Second or Foreign Language - 4.
+Prospective teachers will develop a personalized teaching philosophy while learning to identify how their attitudes, assumptions, and beliefs impact their interaction with students.